jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 **Effect of pending appeals**

 ### 115 Pending appeal or application not to affect assessment
-(1) Subject to section 117, the fact that a proceeding is pending in relation to an appeal made by any person under section 100 or section 101 or section 102 or section 103, 103A, 103B, or 103C, or in relation to an application made by any person under section 104 or section 108 or section 112 or section 117, does not suspend, interfere with, or affect—
+(1) Subject to section 117, the fact that a proceeding is pending in relation to an appeal made by any person under section 102 or section 103, 103A, 103B, or 103C, or in relation to an application made by any person under section 104 or section 108 or section 112 or section 117, does not suspend, interfere with, or affect—
   (a) any assessment made in relation to the person; or (b) the obligation to pay financial support; or
   (c) the right of the Commissioner to receive and recover any financial support.
-(2) Subsection (1) does not apply in relation to a person if— (a) the person has made an appeal under section 100 in relation to a child; and (b) a ground of the appeal is that the person was not a parent of the child; and (c) there is not a final decision of a court determining that ground of the appeal.
+(2) Subsection (1) does not apply in relation to a person if— (a) the person has made an appeal under section 102 in relation to a child; and (b) a ground of the appeal is that the person was not a parent of the child; and (c) there is not a final decision of a court determining that ground of the appeal.